Craving soup? Wait until you try my Cream of Spinach Soup!

 What’s best about a soup is that it can be a one pot dish for easy clean up.
-Remember soups are usually freezer friendly as you can make ahead and pull it out of the freezer for an easy meal, quick!
-I freeze soups like this Cream of Spinach Soup in individual portions to pull out whenever I need a quick meal.
+Remember soups are usually freezer-friendly and you can make ahead and pull it out of the freezer for an easy meal, quick!
+I freeze soups in individual portions to pull out whenever I need a quick meal.

 Makes 8 (1-cup) servings

 2 (10 3/4-ounce) cans reduced-fat cream of mushroom soup

 1 3/4 cups canned fat-free chicken broth or vegetable broth

 2 (10-ounce) packages frozen chopped spinach, cooked according to package directions and drained well